woile/woile.github.io/content/blog/agenix.md

 I recently found [vaultix], which seems like a more promising alternative.
 Apparently, it natively adopts the strategy I described above.
-And by natively, I mean that you only need to set a main key, and it automatically picks up the SSH keys from the hosts, in a single place.
+And by natively, I mean that you only need to set a main key, and it automatically picks up the SSH keys from the hosts.
 This means that the SSH public keys aren't explicitly listed in the repo, which is a nice little plus.
 I would love to hear a confirmation of my understanding.

+Another project that makes things nicer, is [agenix-rekey](https://github.com/oddlama/agenix-rekey), which extends `agenix`, removing the need for `secrets.nix`.

 I hope you enjoyed the read!
 This entry took me a bit longer than I wanted to finish.